 JM: Yes I think it is.

-JMc: It can to ensure that it is right for you.
+JMc: It can be a good way to find out if freelancing is right for you.

 KA: I think this is a viable option.